 Do I want DoH in my corporate network?

 There’s no doubt about it: encrypting DNS improves user security and privacy.
 DoH can provide an easy way of doing this.
-But if you do activate DoH, make sure that you inform yourself about who will take care of the DoH resolution, how they handle your data, and whether you can easily turn it off when you need to.
+However, if you do activate DoH, you’ll want to make sure that you inform yourself about who will take care of the DoH resolution, how they handle your data, and whether you can easily turn it off when you need to.